-For the past few years, independent advisors have begun talking more about the concept of having “equity” in their business.
-Many now are actively benchmarking and valuing their business years before a potential sale or merger to better understand the key value drivers and detractors.
+For the past few years, independent financial advisors have begun talking more about the concept of having “equity” in their business.
+Savvy advisors are actively benchmarking and valuing their advisory business years before a potential sale or merger to better understand the key value drivers and detractors.

 But, regardless of the mechanism you use to exit and retire (whether it involves an Asset Purchase Agreement or Sunset Program offered by your broker-dealer), having “equity” and building something that has value to the next generation of advisors should be a concept that applies industry wide.